EMILY RUBIN, author of STALINA

 "My favorite way to learn history is through the eyes and lives of those generous enough to share their stories.
 Jean Naggar’s memoir — subtitled “My Exodus from Egypt” — is the best kind of memoir.... each story comes to life in a tapestry of privilege and responsibility.
 The pages fly by and the reader is able to get a rich sense of Egypt’s history through the fascinating lives of her family.
 I am so grateful that Naggar shared her story.
 I had the privilege of visiting Egypt years ago and now feel much closer to this country after experiencing Naggar’s story.
 I RECOMMEND IT!"

-Her son, Alan Naggar, who lives in California, is an actor, director and theatrical producer.
+Her son, Alan Naggar, lived in California.
+He was an actor, director and theatrical producer.

-Her son, David Naggar, works at Amazon.com in charge of digital Kindle content.
-He moved there after 16 years in various executive positions at Random House followed by a year as President of iAmplify, an internet start-up focused on digital content and distribution.
+Her son, David Naggar, works at Amazon.com in charge of self-publishing and Kindle content worldwide.
+He moved to Amazon and Seattle after 16 years in various executive positions at Random House, followed by a year as President of iAmplify, an internet start-up focused on digital content and distribution.

-Her daughter, Jennifer Naggar Weltz, is her partner in the literary agency Jean founded in 1978, the Jean V. Naggar Literary Agency Inc.(JVNLA).
-Jennifer runs the financial and administrative side of the business while also operating as agent of her own list and rights director for the agency.
+Her daughter, Jennifer Naggar Weltz, partner in the literary agency Jean founded in 1978, the Jean V. Naggar Literary Agency Inc.(JVNLA), is now President of JVNLA (see link on right).
+She runs the business, while also operating as agent of her own list and rights director for the agency.
+She is the current president of the Association of Literary Agents, 400 Literary Agencies spread across the USA.

 I hope to include some links that will give a larger portrait of ancestors and the way the lives of this significant community of Sephardic Jews were tightly interwoven with the Egyptian socioeconomic landscape from 1800 on.